 The expression ‘nothing ventured, nothing gained’ doesn’t tell the full story for investments.
 In reality, the higher the returns you want from an investment, the more uncertainty (or risk) you need to expose your money to.

 So it’s important to understand that the more adventurous you are, the greater the chances that things don’t go the way you want.
-Risk and returns are part and parcel of investing.
+Risks and returns are central to investing.

 What exactly do we mean by risk?

 Risk is a measure of the chance of something not going to plan, usually for the worse.
 In everyday life, we are used to facing and managing all kinds of risks, such as slipping on an icy pavement or getting caught in a downpour.

 For investments, we can think of risk as the likelihood of something you’ve bought not performing as you’d expected, particularly if it loses money.

 There are many kinds of investment risk, some we're well aware of but others that are less obvious.
 We’ll look at several of these later in this article.

 For investors, return is a measure of what you get back, above the value of your original investment.
 Savings accounts generally offer specified rates of return, but many investments like shares have rates of return that vary, especially over the short term.

 As the value of your investment can go down as well as up, returns aren’t always positive; eg if you sell shares for less than you bought them for, your returns will be negative.